jamesmckechnie/design-examples/README.md

 <a href="https://github.com/jamesmckechnie/design-examples/issues/new?assignees=&labels=question&template=start-a-discussion.md&title=%5BInsert+question+here%5D+">Start a discussion</a>

 1. Before posting ensure your question has not already been answered on the questions project space
-3. Add images, user research or any additional information if this could help with understanding
+2. Add images, user research or any additional information if this could help with understanding
-4. Add some tags to help people find it
+3. Add some tags to help people find it
-5. Share question on our slack channel to ensure people see it
+4. Post and drag your question to the "Start or join a discussion" lane